 Three Beaches for Watersports and Sunbathing

-Blue sky, sun drenched days, clean water, white sand beaches; those are all ingredients of most people’s idea of a perfect vacation.
+Blue sky, sun-drenched days, clean water, and white sand beaches – all ingredients of most people’s idea of a perfect vacation.
 Catalonia does offer all of these, from the southern part of the region to the French border.
-Whether you are the type who likes to expose your tanned abs on one of the city beaches or you prefer a more active interaction with the water, you can find your perfect spot of sand!
-Here we’ll focus on the fantastic Costa Brava, north of Barcelona, stretching to the French border.
-Besides sunbathing it is a great area for doing kiting, kayaking, windsurfing and we offer experiences like a Yacht charter or a full Costa Brava tour and sailing experience.
+Here we focus on the fantastic Costa Brava, north of Barcelona, stretching to the French border.
+Besides sunbathing, it is a great area for kite surfing, kayaking, and windsurfing and we offer experiences like a Yacht charter or a full Costa Brava tour and sailing experience.

 Only accessible by foot, leaving the car in nearby Sa Riera, this beach is another alternative for enjoying the sun and the beach with some elbow room.
-This is also a spot with highly favourable wind-conditions for kiting and windsurfing.
+This is also a spot with highly favourable wind conditions for kite and windsurfing.

 Three Catalan Cities